JoveToo/Marlin-Sovol/README.md

 ## To use this repository

+This repository provides custom configurations for Marlin 2.0 for your Sovol SV01.

 Select the branch for your printer:
 - 2.0.9.2-sv01-bltouch : For Sovol SV01 with BLTouch
 - 2.0.9.2-sv01-bltouch-e3dv6 : For Sovol SV01 with BLTouch and an E3Dv6 hotend